subratamaity497/Quick-Quiz/README.md

 # Quick-Quiz
-It is a Quiz portal
+It is a Quiz portal Where you can take your Quiz Test and save Score along with your name.